The crushing debt taken on by Americans in order to get college degrees is having a huge impact on our economy and on our national politics.

 The Difference Between Default and Delinquency

-A loan becomes delinquent on the first day after a payment is missed.
-There are usually several stages of delinquency, such as 30 days past due, 60 days past due, and 90 days past due.
+A loan becomes delinquent on the first day after a payment due date is missed.
+There are several stages of delinquency, including 30 days past due, 60 days past due, and 90 days past due.